* This is the Consumer Version. *

 Improved hygiene is particularly useful if the cause is being incontinent or bedbound.
 Young girls should be taught good hygiene—to wipe from front to back, to wash their hands after bowel movements and urinating, and to avoid fingering the genital area.

 If a product (such as a cream, powder, soap, or brand of condom) consistently causes irritation, it should not be used.
 Women are advised not to use feminine hygiene sprays and not to douche.
 These products do not eliminate the discharge and may make it worse.
-Douching may increase the risk of pelvic inflammatory disease (see Pelvic Inflammatory Disease (PID)).
+Douching may increase the risk of pelvic inflammatory disease (see page Pelvic Inflammatory Disease (PID)).

 If symptoms are moderate or severe or do not respond to general measures, drugs may be needed.
 For example, a corticosteroid cream (such as hydrocortisone) or sometimes antihistamines taken by mouth can relieve itching.
 Most antihistamines also cause drowsiness and may be useful if symptoms interfere with sleep.